osamaalhulays/qaadi-live/docs/head.md

 console.log(session.session_id);
 ```

-Remember to keep fewer than ten sessions active at once.
-Exceeding this
+Remember to keep fewer than the configured maximum (default ten) sessions active
-limit will throw an error.
+at once.
+Exceeding this limit will throw an error.